jdm/tiger/Roadmap.md

 - [ ] Add buttons to align frame edges or center to origin
 - [ ] Draw hitbox names in workbench
 - [ ] Playback speed controls
-- [ ] Time snapping of animation frames
+- [ ] Time snapping / quantizing of animation frames
-- [ ] Fix bug where when zoomed in a lot, resize handles on hitboxes arent correctly centered
+- [ ] Fix bug where when zoomed in a lot, resize handles on hitboxes are not correctly centered

 ## Tiger 0.7

+- [ ] Export perf improvements
+- [ ] Can zoom workbench with mousewheel
-- [ ] Right click menu to rename item
+- [ ] Can zoom timeline with mousewheel
-- [ ] Export dialog links to documentation
+- [ ] Can scroll timeline with mousewheel
+- [ ] Backend keeps track of frames pane scroll position in undo stack
+- [ ] Backend keeps track of animations pane scroll position in undo stack
+- [ ] Backend keeps track of timeline scroll position in undo stack

 ## Tiger 0.8